mhkoti/path_analysis/README.md

 Contents:

-example.r gives a short example about specifying the path analysis code and calculating the relevant effects and statistics
+example.r gives a short example about specifying the path analysis model and calculating the relevant effects and statistics

 Available elsewhere: